 If you're struggling with your home loan repayments, there is help available.
-Act early to give yourself the best chance of keeping your home or selling it on your terms.
+The earlier you get help, the more options you'll have.

 If you receive a default notice, do not ignore it.
 Talk to your lender or get free legal advice immediately.

-All lenders have hardship programs to help customers in tough times.
+All lenders have hardship teams ready to help customers in tough times.

 Apply for a hardship variation

 - Give the details of your loan (account name and number, and the amount you pay each fortnight or month).

 - Say that you want to change your loan repayments because you are experiencing hardship.

 - Explain why you are having difficulties making payments.
 Tell them how long you think your financial problems will continue and how much you can afford to repay.